julioclopes32/tech-challenge/README.md

 <br/>
 , and that was  my main concern, with firebase it's really easy to store and retrieve JSON data because we don't have to treat the data, we can just store as it's as the same as recover the data.

+### Cache

+I used the nodejs memory-cache to manage the movie research key-word savings in cache.
+It's really simple to use, as it stores the data in a hashmap format, making simple to store data in cache.

 ### Concept-map

 The bigger the problem, the harder it's to join all the ideas and not get lost during the development.
 To help with the process I made a concept map, on it, we can discuss about my ideas and how I faced the solution.